sjuarez382/UCI_Homework_Serafin/Python-Challenge/ReadMe.md

 * Provide a set of financial data called "budget_data.csv".

-Please see attachements in the folderes titled "PyBank"
+Please see attachements in the folder titled "PyBank"

 ## PyPoll